utkaxxh/options-dekho/README.md

 ## Usage

-1. **Sign Up/Login**: Create an account or login using your email
+1. Sign Up/Login: Create an account or login using your email
-2. **Configure Kite API**: Enter your Kite API Key and Secret
-3. **Authenticate**: Complete Kite login to get request token
+2. Configure Kite API: Add KITE_API_KEY and KITE_API_SECRET to environment variables
+3. Authenticate: Click “Connect Kite”; a popup will handle login and close automatically
-4. **Track Options**: Enter stock symbol, strike price, and expiry date
+4. Track Options: Enter stock symbol, strike price, and expiry date (choose from the last-Tuesday dropdown)
-5. **View Real-time Data**: See live LTP, bid/ask prices, volume, and OI
+5. View Real-time Data: See live LTP, bid/ask prices, and more

 ## Trading Symbol Format

 The app automatically generates trading symbols using this format:
-- `SYMBOL + YY + MMM + STRIKE + PE`
+- SYMBOL + YY + MMM + STRIKE + PE
-- Example: `RELIANCE24OCT3000PE` for RELIANCE Oct 2024 3000 Put
+- Example: RELIANCE24OCT3000PE for RELIANCE Oct 2024 3000 Put

 ## API Endpoints

-- `POST /api/kite/token` - Generate access token from request token
+- POST /api/kite/login-url — Returns a Kite login URL using the correct origin and /kite-callback redirect
+- POST /api/kite/token — Exchanges request_token for access_token and stores it (per-user) in Supabase
+- GET /api/kite/token-status — Returns hasValidToken, expiringSoon, and accessToken (when valid)
+- DELETE /api/kite/token-status — Deletes the stored token for the current user
-- `GET /api/kite/quote` - Fetch real-time option quotes
+- GET /api/kite/quote — Fetches real-time option quotes (validates input, has timeouts, maps errors)

 ## Important Notes

-- **Market Hours**: Kite API only provides data during market hours
+- Market Hours: Kite APIs are mostly useful during market hours
-- **Rate Limits**: Be mindful of API rate limits when using auto-refresh
+- Rate Limits: Be mindful of Kite API rate limits when using auto-refresh
-- **Token Expiry**: Access tokens expire daily and need regeneration
+- Token Expiry: Access tokens expire daily; the app will prompt re-auth when needed
-- **Paper Trading**: This is for informational purposes only
+- Redirect URL: The configured redirect in Kite developer console must exactly match your deployed /kite-callback URL (protocol + host + path)

 ## Contributing